SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/introduction-to-ai/2024-06-24-starting-with-ai-a-beginners-journey-into-ai-part-1/index.md

 ## What is Retrieval-Augmented Generation (RAG)?

 Retrieval-Augmented Generation (RAG) is a type of language model that combines the strengths of both retrieval-based and generation-based language models to create more powerful and accurate models for tasks like question answering, summarization, and other natural language processing tasks.
-In traditional language models, the model generates text from scratch, whereas in retrieval-based models, the model retrieves relevant text snippets from a database or a large corpus<a href="#ref-8"><sup id="back-to-8">8</sup></a> of documents.
+In traditional language models, the model generates text from scratch, whereas in retrieval-based models, the model retrieves relevant text snippets from a database or a large corpus<a href="#ref-8" class="reference-link" data-ref="ref-8"><sup id="back-to-8">8</sup></a> of documents.

 Here’s how RAG works: